microsoft/bond/tools/ci-scripts/linux/image-builder/README.md

 This directory contains the source for a Docker image that is used for building Bond.

-The image is based on Ubuntu 16.04 (Xenial Xerus) and contains:
+The image is based on Ubuntu 18.04 (Bionic Beaver) and contains:

 * pre-installed build tools for the various languages Bond supports,
 * binaries of a number of Boost versions for the C++ and Python builds, and